chrvtran/Snaqies/README.md

-# **STARTUP NAME**
+# **Snaqies**

 ## About the Project
 Ever want to remember what foods and restaurants you tried before?
-Try using **STARTUP NAME**.
+Try using Snaqies.
 This app is designed to make logging your food adventures easy, aesthetic, and memorable.
 Don't forget where you had that BOMB ramen.
 Take a picture, write some comments, and tag a location so that you can remember how good that ramen was.
 Organize your food thoughts into one convenient app and become a foodie expert today!

 ## Running the Expo App
 First, make sure to install `Expo Go` on your mobile device.
 Making changes in your IDE will make live updates to the project view in the app.